Zeralm/Final/README.md

 # Final

-Ethical code for crawling through Twitter's financial text information, classifying it and analyzing it.
+Ethical code for crawling through Twitter's user-generated content concerning financial information on Startups, classifying it and analyzing it.
 Designed for asyncronous use through several GNU/Linux servers.
 It can process millions of Tweets in a few days.

 This document describes all resources in the repository branch.